yianzhou/yianzhou.github.io/_posts/apple/2020-10-27-app-launch.md

 - Cold launch: In order to launcher app, we need to bring it from disk into memory, startup system-side services that support your app, and then spawn your process.
 - Warm launch: Your app still needs to be spawned, but we've already brought your app into memory and started up some of those system-side services.
 So, this will be a little bit faster and more consistent.
 - Resume: occurs when a user reenters your app from either the home screen or the app switcher.

+If you kill an app, it might not trigger a cold launch, because the system decides when the resources should be paged out.
+If you relaunch it a few second later, it's almost guaranteed that you'll hit a warm launch.
+We call it warm, because the resources or the dependents are still in the cache, so it's faster to launch.
+See [WWDC 2018 - Practical Approaches to Great App Performance](https://developer.apple.com/videos/play/wwdc2018/407/?time=2086).

 # Best Practices